keijiro/VJUI/README.md

 **Button** is almost identical to the standard Button control, but it also provides the `OnButtonDown` event not only the `OnButtonUp` event.
-This is convenient for VJing because `OnButtonDown` is used very often.
+This is convenient for VJing because `OnButtonDown` is often used more than `OnButtonUp`.

 **Toggle** is a variant of the standard Toggle control.
 It's customized to use the same style to Knob and Button.